MPL 15x2x30 / N38 - neodymium magnet

 - Thanks to the flexibility in shaping and the ability to adapt to specific requirements – neodymium magnets can be produced in a wide range of shapes and sizes, which enhances their versatility in applications.

-- Key role in modern technologies – are utilized in computer drives, electric drive mechanisms, medical devices and very modern machines.
+- Wide application in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical devices and other advanced devices.

 Disadvantages of neodymium magnets: